Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Nelson Velazquez At The Plate

+- He has homered in 35.6% of his games this season, and 10.2% of his plate appearances.

-- Velazquez has picked up an RBI in 44.4% of his games this season, with two or more RBI in 22.2% of his games.
-He has also plated three or more runs in two contests.
+- Velazquez has had an RBI in 20 games this year (44.4%), including 10 multi-RBI outings (22.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 26 games this season (57.8%), including multiple runs in six games.
+- He has scored in 26 games this year (57.8%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.